roartec2026/stock2/README.md

 3. **Set Reference Date**: Select the reference date (and time for Hourly timeframe)
 4. **Set Candle Count**: Enter the number of previous completed candles to fetch
 5. **Fetch Data**: Click the "🚀 Fetch Data" button
-6. **View Results**: The OHLC data table and statistics will be displayed
+6. **View Results**: The ROARSTAR data table and statistics will be displayed
 7. **Export CSV**: Click "📥 Export to CSV" to save the data

 ### Sidebar Features